SW-e/ADAmantiumForgers/index.md

 {% include /figures/words_occurences_national_politics.html %}

 On all these national politics topics, we note very few interest from the conspiracist community (community 4), and to a lesser extend in communities 2 and 3 (international news and religion and beliefs communities).
-As expected, we see that the topic of government shutdown concerns more the left side than the right side (highest concern in community 2), as well as the topics on shootings that is more reported by community 1.
+As expected, we see that the topic of government shutdown concerns more the left side than the right side (highest concern in community 2), as well as the topics on shooting and healthcare that are more reported by community 1.
+Similarly, the topics of security, wall and immigration are more reported by the right wing.

 ## Limitations of the dataset and this study